Collision avoidance system: Honda

-2003: Honda introduced an autonomous braking (Collision Mitigation Brake System CMBS, originally CMS) front collision avoidance system on the Inspire and later in Acura, using a radar-based system to monitor the situation ahead and provide brake assistance if the driver reacts with insufficient force on the brake pedal after a warning in the instrument cluster and a tightening of the seat belts.
+2003: Honda introduced autonomous braking (Collision Mitigation Brake System CMBS, originally CMS) front collision avoidance system on the Inspire and later in Acura, using a radar-based system to monitor the situation ahead and provide brake assistance if the driver reacts with insufficient force on the brake pedal after a warning in the instrument cluster and a tightening of the seat belts.
 The Honda system was the first production system to provide automatic braking.

-The 2003 Honda system also incorporated an "E-Pretensioner", which worked in conjunction with the CMBS system with electric motors on the seat belts.
+The system also incorporated an "E-Pretensioner", which worked in conjunction with the CMBS system with electric motors on the seat belts.
 When activated, the CMBS has three warning stages.
 The first warning stage includes audible and visual warnings to brake.
 If ignored, the second stage would include the E-Pretensioner's tugging on the shoulder portion of the seat belt two to three times as an additional tactile warning to the driver to take action.
-The third stage, in which the CMBS predicts that a collision is unavoidable, includes full seat belt slack takeup by the E-Pretensioner for more effective seat belt protection and automatic application of the brakes to lessen the severity of the predicted crash.
-The E-Pretensioner would also work to reduce seat belt slack whenever the brakes are applied and the brake assist system is activated.
+The third stage, in which the CMBS predicts that a collision is unavoidable, includes full seat belt slack take-up by the E-Pretensioner for more effective seat belt protection and automatic application of the brakes to lessen the severity of the predicted crash.
+The E-Pretensioner would also work to reduce seat belt slack whenever the brakes are applied, and the brake assist system is activated.

+2013: Honda introduced new driver-assistance system called Honda SENSING in 2014 Honda Legend, with the tagline, "Safety for Everyone".
+The system uses two types of sensors: a millimeter-wave radar in the front grille and a monocular camera on the windshield.
+These sensors detect pedestrians and other objects with improved accuracy.
+Enhanced data processing capabilities allow the system to recognize surroundings, driver intentions, and vehicle conditions, enabling collaborative control over braking and steering.
+The system now includes six new functions, such as the Pedestrian Collision Mitigation Steering System, and assists in vehicle speed, following distance, and lane keeping.
+Honda continues to evolve its driver-assistive technologies globally to enhance safety and comfort.

+2020: Honda announced the flagship variation of Honda SENSING called, Honda SENSING Elite.
+The system was first introduced in the new Honda Legend Hybrid EX.
+This system uses 3D maps, GNSS data, and sensors to monitor the vehicle's surroundings and driver condition.
+It can control acceleration, braking, and steering for smooth driving and includes features like hands-off lane change assist and Traffic Jam Pilot for Level 3 automated driving, approved by Japan's Ministry of Land, Infrastructure, Transport, and Tourism (MLIT).